Dreams (1955 film)

 Dreams (Kvinnodröm) is a 1955 Swedish drama film written and directed by Ingmar Bergman.

 Plot

 Susanne is the owner of a model agency in Stockholm.
 Doris, her most popular model, has an argument with her fiancé, Palle, just before she goes with Susanne to Gothenburg to be photographed in a new collection.

 In Gothenburg Doris meets an aging Consul, who sees in her a striking resemblance to his wife, now in a mental hospital.
 The Consul gratifies Doris's desires for fine clothes and jewelry, and the two spend a strenuously exciting day together, until his daughter arrives and ruthlessly exposes her father's egotism.

 Susanne has meanwhile telephoned her ex-lover Henrik and arranged a rendezvous with him.
 Henrik reluctantly visits her.
-They make love and are planning to resume their relationship when his wife arrives.
+They have sex and are planning to resume their relationship when his wife arrives.

 She proves conclusively that Henrik is a weakling.
 Disillusioned, Susanne returns with Doris to Stockholm, where Doris's fiancé waits.